 - Stencil film for holding the rhinestone pattern: The best stencil film for this applications are Graphtec’s 15mil stencil and Hartco 930 Equalizer.

 - Of course you’ll need some hot-fix rhinestones.
 The best and most expensive are the Czechoslovakian Swarovsky crystals.
 The worst are the cheap Chinese imports.
 The Korean hot-fix stones are the popular, reliable alternative.

 - Backer boards for supporting and storing the stencils.
 These are readily available from SignWarehouse.
 You can also use acrylic engraving stock if you have some on hand.

 - Weeding tools and a paint brush: A foam rubber brush works best.

 - Hot-fix acrylic thermal transfer tape: Accept no substitutes!
 Standard sign industry application tape doesn’t work.
 Neither does clear tape or Siser Color Mask.
-The Graphtec hot-fix tape we carry is better than most and has drawn rave reviews from customers.
+Graphtec hot-fix better than most and has drawn rave reviews from customers.

 - A heat press.
 A small format press is sufficient, but if you’re going to do high volume, you’ll want to buy something rugged.
 See our Beginners Guide to heat press for more direction on this decision.

 Now that you know what you need, you need to know how to use it.
 What’s the process for turning a design on your computer screen into a dazzling custom garment?
 Actually, it’s fairly simple.

 - Design your image in your sign or vector software.
 Remember to select the correct stone size for the stones you’re going to apply to the shirt.
 Good rhinestone software will allow you to select either standard rhinestone sizes or their metric equivalent (i.e. 16SS stones are 4mm in diameter).